Facebook keeps fumbling political ads | Social Media

 Catching mistakes

-While some businesses and politicians have complained that Facebook’s ad rules are onerous, outlets such as Vice News and Business Insider have found loopholes showing that the system is also lenient.
+While some businesses and politicians have complained that Facebook’s ad rules are onerous, media outlets such as Vice News and Business Insider have found loopholes showing that the system is also lenient.
 The publications got approval to publish ads they identified as having been paid for by parties such as Vice President Mike Pence, Cambridge Analytica, the Islamic State and all 100 US senators.

 “The fact that Facebook’s new security tools allow users to intentionally misidentify who placed political ads is unacceptable,” Democratic Sens.
 Amy Klobuchar of Minnesota and Mark Warner of Virginia, said Friday in a joint statement.